 Open Banking describes the banking practice that provides third-party financial service providers with open access to consumer banking, transaction, and other financial data from banks and non-bank financial institutions via application programming interfaces.

 Though the stakes are high where the technology is concerned, shifting from a product mindset to serving customer needs will drive innovation and competitive advantage.
 If U.S. banks and leaders can stick the landing, they’ll reap significant benefits.
 Namely, consumer confidence, more sophisticated digital transformation, and more profitable business models besides.

-Continue the debate at the Banking Innovation Summit, a GDS Summit, where we bring together senior Banking executives who are actively seeking to share, learn, engage, and find the best technology solutions.
+To learn more, download the full report here or continue the debate at the Banking Innovation Summit NA, a GDS Summit, where we bring together senior Banking executives who are actively seeking to share, learn, engage, and find the best technology solutions.

 GDS Group hosts experts to help experts.
 We strive to provide an atmosphere for our attendees that enables them to confidently lead their companies through major transformation projects.
 For information on upcoming events, view our view our Digital Summits.
 To remain current on our activities, visit GDS Group on LinkedIn | Facebook | Twitter.